javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 By default, a plain object has following `toString` and `valueOf` methods:

 - The `toString` method returns a string `"[object Object]"`.
-- The `valueOf` method returns an object itself.
+- The `valueOf` method returns the object itself.

 Here's the demo: